mrzahaki/GSM/README.md

 // allocate memory for HTTP header buffer char HTTP_Header_Buffer[HTTP_HEADER_BUFFER_SIZE];
-// allocate memory for HTTP response buffer (must be twice the size of response length) char HTTP_Response_Buffer[MODEM_MAX_FRAME_SIZE * 2U ];
+// It allocates memory for the HTTP response buffer, which must be twice the size of the response length in case there is a response callback char HTTP_Response_Buffer[MODEM_MAX_FRAME_SIZE * 2U ];
 // define the HTTP URL to send the request to const char HTTP_URL[]="http://foo.bar";